AugmentedSecurityForce/cyber-threat-mapping/EN/ReadMe.md

 As with techniques, create a dedicated table:

 ![Softwares02](./IMAGES/Softwares02.png)

+# INDICATOR OF COMPROMISE

+Your attackers have been identified.
+Take this opportunity to check the known indicators of compromise (IoCs) for these groups, using:

+- **Public lists** (available on GitHub, for example):
+  Potentially low confidence, but low costs and potentially large quantities.
+- **Paid feeds** (e.g., AlienVault, Unit42, etc.):
+  Relatively high confidence, moderate quantity, but the price can quickly become a barrier.
+- **Governmental feeds / ISACs**:
+  High confidence, but potential difficulties in accessing the data.

+For more information on the lifecycle of IoCs, refer to [RFC9424](https://datatracker.ietf.org/doc/rfc9424/).

 ## NAVIGATOR: MAPPING
 Now that we have some nice tables, it’s time to create a more visual mapping to determine what should be managed as a priority.